Waboodoo/HTTP-Shortcuts/docs/permissions.md

 ## run at startup
 Used for making sure that scheduled tasks (such as periodic shortcut execution and cleanup) can be re-scheduled when the device restarts.

-## request to install packages
-Used by the "Install as App" feature, which generates a lightweight app for a specific shortcut and asks the user to install it.
-This permission needs to be granted explicitly by the user if they wish to make use of this feature.